 So what is organic matter?

-When they fall to the ground and rot, or decompose, the decomposing organic matter provides food to innumerable soil organisms including worms and soil bacteria that work together to enrich and aerate your soil.
+When they fall to the ground and rot or decompose, the decomposing organic matter provides food to innumerable soil organisms including worms and soil bacteria that work together to enrich and aerate your soil.

-At the end of the decomposition process the organic matter turns into what we call humus, which simply put is the organic component of soil.
+At the end of the decomposition process, the organic matter turns into what we call humus, which simply put is the organic component of soil.

 Humus is a dark, slightly oily substance that helps bind the soil as worms and bacteria work it into the soil.
-Humus also increases the soil’s capacity for holding moisture and provides the plants and vegetables with much needed nutrients, nitrogen being the most important.
+Humus also increases the soil’s capacity for holding moisture and provides the plants and vegetables with much-needed nutrients, nitrogen being the most important.

-Improving soil is a continuous process
+Improving the soil is a continuous process

 There are several reasons why organic matter needs to be added more than once: